aergoio/guide/source/smart-contracts/lua/reference.md

 ## bignum package
-Since the lua number type has a limit on the range that can be represented by an integer (less than 2 ^ 53), the bignum module is used to provide an exact operation for larger numbers.
+Since the Lua number type has a limit on the range that can be represented by an integer (less than 2^53), the bignum module is used to provide exact operations for larger numbers.
   * <b>Notice</b>
-    * <b>== Operations on bignum and other types always return false.</b>
+    * <b>Comparisons (==) between bignum and other types always return false.</b>
-    * <b>Bignum does not allow a decimal point.</b>
+    * <b>Bignum does not support decimal points.</b>
-    * <b>Bignum value range : -(2^256 - 1) ~ (2^256 -1) </b>
+    * <b>Bignum value range: -(2^256 - 1) ~ (2^256 - 1)</b>

 ### number(x)
-This function make bignum object with argument x(string or number)
+This function creates a bignum object from argument x (string or number).
 ### isneg(x)
-Check bignum x if negative than return true else false
+Checks if bignum x is negative.
+Returns true if negative, otherwise false.
 ### iszero(x)
-Check bignum x if zero than return true else false
+Checks if bignum x is zero.
+Returns true if zero, otherwise false.
 ### tonumber(x)
-Convert bignum x to lua number
+Converts bignum x to a Lua number.
 ### tostring(x) (bignum.tostring(x) same as tostring(x))
-Convert bignum x to lua string
+Converts bignum x to a Lua string.
 ### neg(x) (same as -x)
-Negate bignum x and return as bignum
+Negates bignum x and returns the result as a bignum.
 ### sqrt(x)
-Returns the square root of a positive number as bignum. not permitted negative value to x
+Returns the square root of a positive number as a bignum.
+Negative values for x are not permitted.
 ### compare(x, y)
-Compare two big numbers.
-Return value is 0 if equal, -1 if x is less than y and +1 if x is greater than y.
+Compares two big numbers.
+Returns 0 if equal, -1 if x is less than y, and +1 if x is greater than y.
 ### add(x, y) (same as x + y)
-Add two big numbers and return bignum
+Adds two big numbers and returns the result as a bignum.
 ### sub(x, y) (same as x - y)
-Subtract two big numbers and return bignum
+Subtracts two big numbers and returns the result as a bignum.
 ### mul(x, y) (same as x * y)
-Multiply two big numbers and return bignum
+Multiplies two big numbers and returns the result as a bignum.
 ### mod(x, y) (same as x % y)
-Returns the bignum remainder after bignum x is divided by bignum y
+Returns the bignum remainder after bignum x is divided by bignum y.
 ### div(x, y) (same as x / y)
-Divide two big numbers and return bignum
+Divides two big numbers and returns the result as a bignum.
 ### pow(x, y) (same as x ^ y)
-Power of two big numbers and return bignum. not permitted negative value to y
+Raises x to the power of y and returns the result as a bignum.
+Negative values for y are not permitted.
 ### divmod(x, y)
-Returns a pair of big numbers consisting of their quotient and remainder
+Returns a pair of big numbers consisting of the quotient and remainder of the division.
 ### powmod(x, y, m)
-Return the bignum remainder after pow(bignum x,bignum y) is divided by bignum m. not permitted negative value to y
+Returns the bignum remainder after pow(bignum x, bignum y) is divided by bignum m.
+Negative values for y are not permitted.
 ### isbignum(x)
-Return true if x is bignum else false
+Returns true if x is a bignum, otherwise false.
 ### tobyte(x)
-Return byte string of bignum x. not permitted negative value to x
+Returns the byte string representation of bignum x.
+Negative values for x are not permitted.
 ### frombyte(x)
-Return bignum from byte string x
+Returns a bignum created from byte string x.

 ``` lua
 function factorial(n,f)